Here-and-Tomorrow-LLC/hat-blog/docs/services.md

 # Consulting Services

-??? warning "I'm currently at capacity until the end of March 2025"

 If you're an engineering leader at a startup aiming to roll out your AI to production, I can help.
 My experience includes: